-Pursuant to Chapter 382, Texas Local Government Code (formerly Chapter 372, Subchapter C, Texas Local Government Code), the District held an election on May 4, 2019 (the "Election"), where the following propositions were approved as canvassed by the District on May 8, 2019:
+Pursuant to Chapter 382, Texas Local Government Code (formerly Chapter 372, Subchapter C, Texas Local Government Code), the District held the Election, where the following propositions were approved as canvassed by the District on November 6, 2007:

-Proposition Purpose A Confirmation of the creation of the District. В Hotel Occupancy Taxes at a rate not to exceed the greater of the rate levied by the City or 9% and authorization to use the proceeds of the Hotel Occupancy Tax ("HOT") to secure funds for making economic development loans or grants and for operation and maintenance purposes. С Sales and Use Tax not to exceed 2% and authorization to use the proceeds of the Sales and Use Tax to secure funds for making economic development loans or grants and for operation and maintenance purposes.
-D Ad Valorem Tax at an unlimited rate and authorization to use the proceeds of the ad valorem tax to secure funds for making economic development loans or grants and for operation and maintenance purposes, including, but not limited to funds for planning, constructing, acquiring, maintaining, leasing, repairing, and operating all necessary land, plants, works, facilities, improvements, appliances, and equipment of the District, and for paying costs of services, engineering, and legal fees, and organization and administrative expenses and for any corporate purpose, all as authorized by the Constitution and the laws of the State of Texas. Е Authorization to enter into Economic Development or Grant Agreements with Developer(s) and pledges of all or part of the Hotel Occupancy Taxes, Sales and Use Taxes, and Ad Valorem Taxes collected by the District for a term of up to 30 years to induce developer or developers to promote economic development in the District.
-F \$352,776,000 bonds for road purposes and the levy of taxes to pay the bonds, authorized pursuant to Article 3, Section 52, Texas Constitution.
-G \$156,928,000 bonds for recreational facilities purposes and the levy of taxes to pay the bonds, authorized pursuant to Article 16, Section 59, Texas Constitution. Н \$413,678,000 bonds for wastewater, sanitary sewer, and drainage and storm sewer facilities and the levy of taxes to pay the bonds, authorized pursuant to Article 16, Section 59, Texas Constitution.
-I \$25,000,000 bonds for funding economic development or grant agreements and the levy of taxes to pay the bonds, authorized pursuant to Article 3, Section 52-a, Texas Constitution.
+Proposition Purpose I Confirmation of the creation of the District.
+II Hotel Occupancy Taxes at a rate not to exceed the rate levied by the City or 9% and authorization to use the proceeds of the Hotel Occupancy Tax ("HOT") to secure funds for making economic development loans or grants and for operation and maintenance purposes, including, but not limited to funds for planning, constructing, acquiring, maintaining, leasing, repairing, and operating all necessary land, plants, works, facilities, improvements, appliances, and equipment of the District, and for paying costs of services, engineering, and legal fees, and organization and administrative expenses and for any corporate purpose, all as authorized by the Constitution and the laws of the State of Texas.
+III Sales and Use Tax not to exceed 2% and authorization to use the proceeds of the Sales and Use Tax to secure funds for making economic development loans or grants and for operation and maintenance purposes, including, but not limited to funds for planning, constructing, acquiring, maintaining, leasing, repairing, and operating all necessary land, plants, works, facilities, improvements, appliances, and equipment of the District, and for paying costs of services, engineering, and legal fees, and organization and administrative expenses and for any corporate purpose, all as authorized by the Constitution and the laws of the State of Texas.
+IV Ad Valorem Tax not to exceed \$0.5785 per \$100 valuation and authorization to use the proceeds of the ad valorem tax to secure funds for making economic development loans or grants and for operation and maintenance purposes, including, but not limited to funds for planning, constructing, acquiring, maintaining, leasing, repairing, and operating all necessary land, plants, works, facilities, improvements, appliances, and equipment of the District, and for paying costs of services, engineering, and legal fees, and organization and administrative expenses and for any corporate purpose, all as authorized by the Constitution and the laws of the State of Texas.
+V Authorization to enter into Economic Development or Grant Agreements with Developer(s) and pledges of all or part of the Hotel Occupancy Taxes, Sales and Use Taxes, and Ad Valorem Taxes collected by the District for VI a term of up to 30 years to induce a developer or developers to promote economic development in the District. \$180,000,000 bonds for road purposes and refunding purposes and the levy of taxes to pay the bonds, authorized V 1 pursuant to Article 3, Section 52, Texas Constitution. pursuant to Article 3, Section 32, Texas Constitution.

+VII \$50,000,000 bonds for utility system purposes and refunding purposes and the levy of taxes to pay the bonds, authorized pursuant to Article 16, Section 59, Texas Constitution.

+VIII \$60,000,000 bonds for flood plain and wetlands regulation and endangered species and stormwater permits and refunding purposes and the levy of taxes to pay the bonds, authorized pursuant to Article 16, Section 59, Texas of taxes to pay the bonds, authorized pursuant to Article 3, Section 52-a, Texas Constitution.